O4epegb/dcss-stats/README.md

 Use `yarn` to install, not `npm`.

-If you want to update packages use `yarn upgrade-interactive` (with `--latest` flag if needed)
+If you want to update packages use `yarn upgrade-interactive`

 ### Run development server

 `yarn dev`

-Server will run on `7331` port by default, you can change it with `-p` flag:
+Server runs on `7331` port by default, you can change it with `-p` flag:

 `yarn dev -p 8888`